-Moreover, the amended versions of the BRRD, SRMR and CRR, in particular Article 16a of BRRD, as implemented under French law by Articles L. 613-56.III and R. 613-73-1 of the Monetary and Financial Code, and 10a of SRMR, introduce a requirement for MREL/TLAC, as defined above, to be taken into account in the calculation of the MDA (in addition to "Pillar 1" capital requirements, P2R and the combined buffer requirement), subject to a nine-month grace period in case of inability to issue eligible debt, during which restrictions relating to MDA would not be triggered, but authorities would be able to take other appropriate measures.
+Moreover, the amended versions of the BRRD, SRMR and CRR, in particular Article 16a of BRRD and 10a of SRMR, introduce a requirement for MREL/TLAC, as defined above, to be taken into account in the calculation of the MDA (in addition to "Pillar 1" capital requirements, P2R and the combined buffer requirement), subject to a nine-month grace period in case of inability to issue eligible debt, during which restrictions relating to MDA would not be triggered, but authorities would be able to take other appropriate measures.

-The amended version of the CRD also introduces an obligation, under Article 141 b, as implemented under French law in Article L. 511-41-1 A of the Monetary and Financial Code, for institutions that fail to meet the leverage ratio buffer, to calculate a leverage ratio maximum distributable amount (the "L-MDA"), and payments and distributions on shares and other Tier 1 instruments (including Additional Tier 1 instruments) as well as payments of certain bonuses to employees will be restricted to such L-MDA.
-Such obligation and restrictions will apply as from January 1, 2023, when the requirement to maintain a leverage ratio buffer becomes applicable.
+The amended version of the CRD also introduces an obligation, under Article 141 b, for institutions that fail to meet the leverage ratio buffer, to calculate a leverage ratio maximum distributable amount (the "L-MDA"), and payments and distributions on shares and other Tier 1 instruments (including Additional Tier 1 instruments) as well as payments of certain bonuses to employees will be restricted to such L-MDA.